andymeneely/project-timber-wolf/rules/RULES.md

 Leftover 💡 are lost.
 Any cash on a Character is added to the Team Cash tracker, as well as any loot.
 Be sure to note everything in your Campaign History.

 <div class="pagebreak"/>

+# Additional Modules

+The following modules are introduced in the course of the campaign.

 ## Pressure Sensors